 Finally, it is worth noting that domestication dynamics are likely to influence how local actors perceive and accept distant EU directives.
 However, different implementation practices can also lead to distributive injustice in terms of how public goods and services are delivered.
 Such questions are of direct relevance for the legitimacy of EU policies.
 It is important to understand these mechanisms, especially in times when the EU and its achievements come under increased attacks.
 Eventually, we should judge the EU also according to its capacity to improve the lives of its citizens.

-Fritz Sager is a full professor of Political Science at the KPM Centre for Public Management at the University of Bern, Switzerland
+Fritz Sager (right) is a full professor of Political Science at the KPM Centre for Public Management at the University of Bern, Switzerland